Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 Reasonable phone signal is available throughout most of the trail.

-I think I would have found hiking the Eatonville forest section on the last day a bit anti-climatic.
+We hiked in a counterclockwise direction when we completed the full circuit.
+I was happy with this choice.
+I think I would have found hiking through the Eatonville forest section on the last day a bit anti-climatic.

-Luckily, the Centre is open long hours – 8.30am to 8 pm during our June visit.
+Luckily, the Centre is usually open long hours in the summer months – 8.30am to 8 pm.
 Some hikers then choose to park or leave from the Eatonville trailhead.

 If you wish to skip the Eatonville forest section but do not have two vehicles, there is a shuttle service run by the Advocate Country Store in nearby Advocate Harbour (reservation recommended, on request only).